theScottyJam/snap.js/content/nolodash/slice/description.md

 array.slice(start, end);
 ```

 One benefit of Lodash's implementation of `.slice()`, is that it'll always return a dense array (as opposed to a [sparse one](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Indexed_collections#sparse_arrays)).
-The same behavior can be achieved in vanilla JavaScript by simply spreading the array into another one.
+The same behavior can be achieved in plain JavaScript by simply spreading the array into another one.

 ```javascript
 const sparseArray = [2,,3,,4]; // [2, <empty>, 3, <empty>, 4]